C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

-# Chrannabis abuse - living with disorders - a neuro-biological primer
+# Chronic cannabis abuse - living with disorders - a neuro-biological primer
 [![National Survey on Drug Use and Health][cannabis-statistics-image]][cannabis-statistics]

 With over 24 million users, cannabis is the most widely used drug in the USA; a seemingly harmless substance.
 Abuse, however, should not be underestimated as it has many long term consequences.